rlnq/terraform_docker_jenkins/README.md

 * #### Wait a few minutes and go to your new Jenkins server: *`http://your_public_ip:8080`*

-* #### Our [groovy-script](https://github.com/rlnq/docker-jenkins/blob/main/jenkins-home/init.groovy.d/startup.groovy) will create user with default credentials ("jenkins-user","jenkins1234").
-You can change user credentials in Manage Jenkins on your server or download this repository and change credentials ( also u need to change repo in [user_data.sh](https://github.com/rlnq/terraform_docker_jenkins/blob/main/user_data.sh)
+* #### Our [groovy-script](https://github.com/rlnq/docker-jenkins/blob/main/jenkins-home/init.groovy.d/startup.groovy) will create a user with default credentials ("jenkins-user","jenkins1234").
+You can change the user credentials in Manage Jenkins on your server or download this repository and change the credentials ( also u need to change repo in [user_data.sh](https://github.com/rlnq/terraform_docker_jenkins/blob/main/user_data.sh)

-> clone  this repo in user-data.sh

-When we are first time going to our Jenkins server we will see Authorization page.
+When we first log into our Jenkins server, we will see an authorization page.

 ![image](https://user-images.githubusercontent.com/117667360/213868683-1a5f4fc3-9a99-49eb-af33-404be77cd657.png)

-Then your must enter your credentials and install suggested plugins and after that your Jenkins will be ready!
+Then your must enter your credentials and install the suggested plugins and after that your Jenkins will be ready!

 -----------------------------------------------------------------------------